U.S. Federal Policy Tracker

 Items to consider:

 - Institutions that receive federal funds must comply with Title VI of the Civil Rights Act, which bars discrimination based on shared ancestry, ethnic characteristics, or national origin.
-While few institutions have lost federal funding for violating Title VI, the Trump Administration appears prepared to try and rigorously investigate complaints this year that concern antisemitism.
+While few institutions have lost federal funding for violating Title VI, the Trump Administration is rigorously investigating complaints of antisemitism.

-- Outside of the executive actions, the Trump Administration has taken other investigatory actions on the issue of campus antisemitism, further highlighting how this will be a focus:
+- Outside of the executive actions, the Trump Administration has taken additional actions focused on campus antisemitism:

 - On Feb.
-28, the Justice Department announced that its new federal task force on combatting antisemitism will visit 10 college campuses that have experienced antisemitic incidents since October 2023.
-The task force will meet with college leadership, students and staff, local law enforcement, and community members to gather information about antisemitic incidents and determine “whether remedial action is warranted.”
+28, the Department of Justice announced that its new federal task force on combatting antisemitism will visit 10 college campuses that have experienced antisemitic incidents since October 2023.

 - On March 10, the US Department of Education's Office for Civil Rights sent letters to 60 universities warning them of potential enforcement actions if they "do not fulfill their obligations under Title VI of the Civil Rights Act to protect Jewish students on campus.